Bayhorse Silver (CVE:BHS) Shares Down 27.3% – What’s Next?

-In other Bayhorse Silver news, Senior Officer Graeme O’neill sold 1,300,000 shares of the business’s stock in a transaction dated Monday, January 6th.
-The stock was sold at an average price of C$0.08, for a total value of C$104,000.00.
-Corporate insiders own 4.74% of the company’s stock.
+In other Bayhorse Silver news, Senior Officer Graeme O’neill sold 1,300,000 shares of the business’s stock in a transaction on Monday, January 6th.
+The shares were sold at an average price of C$0.08, for a total value of C$104,000.00.
+4.74% of the stock is currently owned by insiders.

 Bayhorse Silver Inc, a junior natural resource company, engages in the acquisition, exploration, and development of natural resource properties.
 It explores for silver, gold, zinc, copper, antimony, lead, and other metals.
 The company holds a 100% interest in the Bayhorse Silver Mine Property located in Baker County, Oregon.